sienar-cms/sienar/docs/devs/guides/plugin-providers/adding-menu-items/index.md

 ### `MenuLink`

-The `MenuLink` class contains the data for each menu link to be rendered, including an `IEnumerable<MenuLink> Sublinks` property which contains nested links.
+The `MenuLink` class contains the data for each menu link to be rendered, including a `List<MenuLink> Sublinks` property which contains nested links.
 Nested links are rendered in an accordion-style component, with the parent `MenuLink` being rendered as the activator of the accordion.
 For more information on the `MenuLink` class, see its [API documentation](/devs/api/MenuLink).

 ## Examples